mmesh/docs/docs/platform/administration/iam-security-groups.md

 ---
-title: [IAM] Security Groups Administration
+title: "[IAM] Security Groups Administration"
-description: A security group controls access to the account's tenants.
-The administrator can manage the security groups using mmeshctl or the mmesh webUI.
+description: "A security group controls access to the account's tenants.
+The administrator can manage the security groups using mmeshctl or the mmesh webUI."
 ---

 # IAM: Security Groups